Télam: History

 Télam became a fully government owned company under the de facto government of General Juan Carlos Onganía, on June 24, 1968, after the state bought its outstanding shares through the Secretaría de Difusión y Turismo (Ministry of Tourism and Information).
 At the same time, a new legal framework decreed that all advertisement by state entities and companies be handled through the agency.
 This decision allowed the company to generate a considerable amount of new internal resources.

-The agency did not come out unscathed from the dictatorship in power between 1976 and 1983; besides the censorship to which it was subjected under the dictatorship, during the subsequent, democratically elected government of Raúl Alfonsín, the disappearance of an important part of Télam's journalistic and photographic archives came to light.
+The agency did not come out unscathed from the National Reorganization Process in power between 1976 and 1983; besides the censorship to which it was subjected under the dictatorship, during the subsequent, democratically elected government of Raúl Alfonsín, the disappearance of an important part of Télam's journalistic and photographic archives came to light.
 The leading local private news agencies, Noticias Argentinas and Diarios y Noticias, publicly asked for the closing of Télam in 1984, and in 1992, President Carlos Menem ordered the company be put into receivership, to be liquidated in two years.
 He rescinded the order in 1996 and replaced it with a new decree advanced by the Economy Minister, Domingo Cavallo, which left Télam without one of its main sources of income by dismantling the official government advertisement monopoly.

 Télam continued nonetheless to function as an advertising agency, though it was Menem's government intention to remove that function completely.
 His successor, President Fernando de la Rúa, again announced the closure of the advertisement area and the sale of the agency's headquarters, in 2000, but this was never implemented.
 The state's news media outlets were merged in 2001, and the agency joined public television (Canal 7) and public radio (LRA Radio Nacional) within the Servicio Nacional de Medios Públicos (National Service of Public Media).
 The change was rescinded in 2002, however, and Télam regained its autonomy.

-At the present time, the company is a government-owned entity under the control of the Secretaría de Comunicación Pública (Communications Ministry), which appoints its board of directors.
-Its budget is part of the federal State Budget, although the agency also generates its own income through it advertising business.
+Finally the company was a government-owned entity under the control of the Secretaría de Comunicación Pública (Communications Ministry), which appoints its board of directors.
+Its budget was part of the federal State Budget, although the agency also generated its own income through its advertising business.
 There were about 450 personnel at Télam in 2005, with about half assigned to the news department.
-The news agency also publishes editions in English and Mandarin Chinese.
+The news agency also published editions in English and Mandarin Chinese.